TheOneAnimeLegend/CS20/Computer Apps/Tik Tac Toe/README.md

 ## General Algorithm From Mr. Wildberger

----

-# Ideas to Include

-Steps in Creating a Case Study (Playing Tik Tac Toe) with Probabilities

-3.

-- General Algorithm From Mr. Wildberger
-       - Notice: we start at the end of the game first, then get more specific to prediction (same with learning, if you know the goal ...)
+Notice: we start at the end of the game first, then get more specific to prediction (same with learning, if you know the goal ...)

-       - Level 1
+Level 1
   - Rule 1: If you can make three, do so
-         - Rule 2: If your opponent can make three next turn, prevent it
+  - Rule 2: If your opponent can make three next turn, prevent it Level 2
-       - Level 2
   - Rule 3: If you can make a double threat, do so
-         - Rule 4: If your opponent can make a double threat next turn, prevent it
+  - Rule 4: If your opponent can make a double threat next turn, prevent it Level 3
-       - Level 3
   - Rule 5: If you can set up a double threat next turn, do so
   - Rule 6: If you can prevent your opponent from setting up a double threat, do so

+---

+# Ideas to Include

 4. Generalize your algorithm with these readings
    1. <a href="https://www.quora.com/What-is-the-probability-of-the-first-player-winning-in-Tic-Tac-Toe-as-well-as-the-second-one-winning">Click Here</a>
    2. <a href="http://mathforum.org/kb/thread.jspa?forumID=13&threadID=1164858&messageID=3821102">Click Here</a>